satish-pati/GPU_SIMULATOR/README.md

 - **Members**: Satish,Niharika
 - **Decisions**:
   -Branch Instruction Implementation with CID specification.
+  -Implementation fo Global PC and  local PC for cores and handle takeup correct Instructions across all Cores.
+  -Implementation of shared data & Instruction memory as per Phase 2 requirements.
+  -Implemented user-configurable instruction latencies for arithmetic Instructions.
-  -Assembly code Implementation for for loop execution as specified
+  -Assembly code Implementation for for loop execution as specified.
 - **Tasks**:
   - Satish: